CatAustinHawkins/owo_cat/README.md

 owo_cat was a project I started in September 2020, to see how discord bots worked.

-I used discord js / javascript.
+I used discord js / javascript and I hosted it on Heroku.